Chitakovtsi

 Chitakovtsi is a village in Gabrovo Municipality, in Gabrovo Province, in northern central Bulgaria.
-The Inhabitants once was Çıtak Turks (Čitaci).
+The Inhabitants were once was Çıtak Turks (Čitaci).

-Evliya Çelebi described the Çıtak Turks (Chitak), in his Seyahatname as "a mixture of various peoples such as Bulgarian-Greek-Tatar-Moldovan" and even gave examples from their language, some of them, went at the 1877-1878 Ottoman-Russian War, Balkan wars 1912-1913 and after the WW1 1914-1915 wars immigrated to Anatolia used to live in Ankara, others to Tekirdağ and Çanakkale provinces.
+Evliya Çelebi described the Çıtak Turks (Chitak), in his Seyahatname as "a mixture of various peoples such as Bulgarian, Greek, Tatar, and Moldovan," and even gave examples from their language.
+Some of them, during the 1877-1878 Ottoman-Russian War, the Balkan wars of 1912-1913, and after World War I (1914-1915), immigrated to Anatolia, settling in Ankara, while others moved to Tekirdağ and Çanakkale provinces.